code-lucidal58/jenkins_cheatsheet/README.md

 * Hit localhost:8080 in a browser and login using this password.
 * The next screen asks for which plugins to install.
 Choose custom or recommended install (as per your wish).
 This takes a while.
+* After installation is complete, Jenks will ask you to create the first admin account.
+Assign username and password to the admin account.
+It will also ask for Jenkins URL.
+Preferrable leave as it is.
+* Once setup is complete, Jenkins might ask you to login using the admin credentials.